prathamesonar/Job-Portal/README.md

-# Job Portal - Full-Stack MERN Application
+# Job Portal - Full-Stack Application

 This is a comprehensive, full-stack Job Portal application built using the **MERN (MongoDB, Express, React, Node.js)** stack.
 It features robust user authentication with JWT, a fully responsive dashboard powered by **Tailwind CSS**, and essential job management tools including **Create, Read, Update, and Delete (CRUD)** operations.